A traditional Anglican Service with Communion - Held in the Historic Chelsea Chapel.

 A contemporary service with worship led by the worship team and communion - held in the main auditorium.

 During the service primary school aged children are encouraged to join in our childrens programme - Cedar Kids.
 This programme teaches them about God in a way they can understand through games, craft and stories.
 For children and babies under 5 there is a special crèche with age appropriate toys at the back of the auditorium.
 This room is sound proof so parents are able to relax while still being able to enjoy the service through the large glass window and sound system.
-There is also a programme for youth aged 11 - 18 yrs during the service in the Chapel.

 Tea, coffee and fellowship is after the service.
 A chance for us to share over refreshments.